patsaoglou/SocialBookStoreApp/README.md

    spring.datasource.url=jdbc:mysql://localhost:3306/your_database_name
    spring.datasource.username=your_mysql_username
    spring.datasource.password=your_mysql_password

-## Contributing

-We welcome contributions to the Online Social Bookstore project!
-If you're interested in contributing, please fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 Thank you for checking out the Online Social Bookstore project!
 We hope this application helps foster a community of book lovers who can share and enjoy books together.